codefresh-io/cf-k8s-agent/README.md

 # K8S Agent
-#### Pay attention!
-Install this service only if you have already installed [k8s-monitor](https://github.com/codefresh-io/cf-k8s-monitor) to cluster, or you want to use Codefresh API  for serving cluster state.

 #### About
 Service for monitoring cluster resources.
 Agent can be set as inside cluster as outside of it.